Last updated on January 21, 2023 by Wandering our World

 Mexico and Costa Rica are both stunning, and individually have so much on offer.
 Whether you’re looking for those gorgeous tropical landscapes you see online, exotic beaches, or mouth-watering foods to indulge in, both of these countries have it all.

-We’ll quickly go through what each country offers, before comparing the beaches, activities, nightlife, food and drink, safety, culture, which is cheaper and more!
+Luckily we know and love both Costa Rica and Mexico, so are help to help you decide.
+Below we’ll quickly go through what each country offers, before comparing the beaches, activities, nightlife, food and drink, safety, culture, which is cheaper and more!

 There is so much to do and explore in Mexico, with diverse scenery across this nation.
-To-die-for beaches, metropolitan cities, volcanoes, mountain ranges peaking over 14,000 feet, canyons, deserts, and huge barrier reefs.(Recommended: Snakes in Mexico).
+Stunning beaches, metropolitan cities, volcanoes, mountain ranges peaking over 14,000 feet, canyons, deserts, and huge barrier reefs.(Recommended: Snakes in Mexico).

 So if you’re after a holiday of intrigue, where you can visit new things every day and explore a range of cuisines and cultural traditions, then Mexico will easily satiate those curiosities.

 Costa Rica will take you to the depths of some of the most lush and tropical rainforests, with monkeys swinging above your head, more than 850 species of bird, and volcanoes on the other side of bountiful forests.
 If you’re more drawn to inland attractions, this is the place for you, as it slightly outdoes Mexico on this front.

 In Mexico the best beaches will have hotels, shopping malls, bars and restaurants lining the white sand for miles.
 In Costa Rica expect far less of that, and far more palm trees!

 Overall, their wildlife is nothing short of spectacular, and there’s many fantastic jungle lodges to stay in which are a fun and immersive option for accommodation if your budget allows.

 Between Mexico and Costa Rica though, the former is better known for having gorgeous reefs for snorkeling, long stretches of white sand, and many water activities.

 The beaches are still wonderful in Costa Rica, but typically a little less expansive, and less developed – which could be a plus point for those looking for peace and quiet, or a negative if you want everything at your fingertips.

 Owing quite simply to its geography, you can find two types of beaches in Mexico: warm beaches on the Caribbean side of the country, and cooler waters on the arguably prettier Pacific side.

 The Pacific beaches tend to have a more relaxed vibe, and much better waves for surfing and other water activities.
 The Caribbean side has calmer water that’s perfect for swimming, and crystal clear turquoise waters.
 It’s also where the famous beach party spotof Cancun islocated.

 Classic beach vacation spots for both sides respectively include the likes of Cancun and Playa del Carmen on the Caribbean side, or Sayulita and Los Cabos on the Pacific side.

 You’ll be able to rent jet skis at most of the popular resort beaches in Mexico too if you’re looking for some adventure on the water.

 Or for something quite special, make your way to Cabo Pulmo National Park on the Pacific coast for whale watching opportunities and snorkeling amongst reef fish and sea turtles at the northernmost coral reef in the eastern Pacific Ocean.
 A great underwater camera – like this one – is a must.
 Keep an eye out for the stingrays that jump out of the water.
 You heard us right, they actually jump out of the water!

-However it’s worth noting that the beaches and resort areas in Mexico tend to be quite self contained.
+It’s also worth noting that the beaches and resort areas in Mexico tend to be quite self contained.
 So if you’re looking for an all-inclusive holiday where beaches, bars, restaurants and tourist shopping are all together, then Mexico will be better than Costa Rica.